 I still remember some suggestions of my friends and well-wishers.
 Many of them felt I would end up doing some small jobs, and would never be able to have a proper career.
 Most them told me ‘ there is so much competition and such a huge unemployment rate, how do you expect to get a decent job when you never worked before? ‘

-I knew I had many limitations, but never stopped trying and always believed in my ability.
-I hope my Linkedin profile today would vouch for the fact that I did the correct thing by listening to my heart.
+I was aware of my limitations, but never stopped trying and believed in my abilities.
+My Linkedin profile today would vouch for the fact that I did the correct thing by listening to my heart.
 I am not a genius, but always believed in this line by Paolo Cohelo “When you want something, all the universe conspires in helping you to achieve it.”

 Unless you believe that you can do it, you would probably never be able to do it.

-Just because no one else has done something, does not mean that you would not be able to do it.
+Just because no one else have done something, does not mean that you would not be able to do it.

 2. Do Not be too choosy about any specific field- keep all the options open

-If you have a professional and advanced degree, you may expect to get a job in your own field.
-But with so high competition and so many experienced people in the job market, don’t get disheartened if you are not getting a job in your chosen or preferred field.
+If you have professional and advanced degrees, you may expect to get a job in your own field.
+But with so high competition and so many experienced people in the job markets, don’t get disheartened if you are not getting a job in your chosen or preferred fields.

-When you are looking for a job after a long gap or looking for your first job many years after obtaining your last degree, it is very important to get your hands dirty by starting with whatever offer you get.
-Being able to go out, gaining some experience and making your presence felt is really pivotal at this stage.
-Salary, Position, Profile of the Company, or the sector or industry come secondary.
+When you are looking for a job but have never worked before, it is very important to get your hands dirty by starting with whatever opportunities you get.
+Being able to go out, gaining some experiences and making your presence felt is really pivotal at this stage.
+Salary, position, profile of the company, or the industry come secondary.

 Get some experience, work hard and sincerely, master new skills.
-Be ready to be positive about everything you do start loving it and then start enjoying it.
-Once you are in the workforce and you have some experience, you would gradually be in a place to assess where do you want to go next from there.
+Be ready to be positive about everything you do, start loving it and enjoying it.
+Once you have gained some experience, you would gradually be in a place to assess where do you want to go next from there.

 3. Refresh your skills and knowledge – get certified or join a course

-When you have a long career gap or never worked before, going back to School for any certification, Professional courses or diploma is a good option.
-You may join some part-time or online programs or do any certification to upgrade yourself.
+When you have a long career gap or never worked before, going back to School for any certifications, professional courses or diploma are good options.
+You may join any part-time or online programs or do any certification to upgrade yourself.

-Only some full-time degree programs have placement guarantee.
-Most of the online or part-time programs do not have any placement guarantee, but at the same time, they are a really good way to upgrade and refresh your skills and knowledge.
-There is no one specific short-term course or program which can make us very well prepared for any job.
+Only some full-time degree programs have placement guarantees.
+Most of the online or part-time programs do not have any placement guarantees, but they are legitimate ways to upgrade and refresh your skills and knowledge.
+There are no specific short-term courses or programs which can make us very well prepared for any job.
 Depending on one’s interest and educational background, there could be hundreds of certification programs to choose from – starting from programming to nursing.